ansible/ansible-lint/docs/configuring.md

 settings.

 Ansible-lint loads configuration from a file in the current working directory or from a file that you specify in the command line.

-If you provide configuration on both via a config file and on the command line, list values are merged (for example `exclude_paths`) and **True** is preferred for boolean values like `quiet`.
+Any configuration option that is passed from the command line will override the one specified inside the configuration file.

 ## Using local configuration files